andybega/ijf-ilc2014/README.md

-**Replication materials for <br/>
+**Replication materials for:<br/>
-"Irregular Leadership Changes in 2014: Forecasts using ensemble, split-population duration models"**
+Irregular Leadership Changes in 2014: Forecasts using ensemble, split-population duration models**
 ***

 For questions contact the corresponding author [Michael Ward](mailto:michael.d.ward@duke.edu) or [Andreas Beger](andreas.beger@duke.edu).

-This article is a summary of a longer technical report.
-The complete [original PITF report](http://arxiv.org/abs/1409.7105) is available on arXiv.org, and contains a large amount of additional information on the method we used for forecasting, accuracy assessments, etc.
+This article is a summary of a longer technical report for the [PITF](http://en.wikipedia.org/wiki/Political_Instability_Task_Force).
+The complete [original report](http://arxiv.org/abs/1409.7105) is available on arXiv.org, and contains a large amount of additional information on the method we used for forecasting, accuracy assessments, etc.

-Citation:
+**Citation:**

 Beger, Andreas, Cassy L. Dorff, and Michael D. Ward, 2015, "Irregular Leadership Changes in 2014: Forecasts using ensemble, split-population duration models," *International Journal of Forecasting*.